-Respondents identified their skin tone using a Yadon-Ostfeld scale — which depicted 10 skin tones for fair to dark.
+Respondents identified their skin tone using a Yadon-Ostfeld scale — which depicted 10 skin tones from fair to dark.

 Pew stated, “If we had not asked Hispanics to describe their skin color and tell us more about how they see themselves, we would not have been able to identify the connection between skin color and the experiences with discrimination Latinos told us they have had.”

 Eighty percent of those surveyed chose a skin tone between one and four, which are all labeled as “lighter skin.”

 As stated in the study, “Colorism is a form of discrimination based on skin color, usually, though not always, favoring lighter skin color over darker skin color within a racial or ethnic group.
 While it can be tied to racism, it is not necessarily the same.”
 A total of 3,375 individuals who live in the U.S. and self-identify as Latino were surveyed.